repco-org/repco/docs/specs/repco-v01.md

 Since no real democratic discourse can take place under such conditions, it is necessary to create independent, not-for-profit infrastructures and democratic media spaces (“Public Open Spaces”) that enable and promote public debates and opinion-forming under conditions geared to the common good.

-The REPCO software package will provide a solution for the preservation and exploration of information and media in a way that prioritizes diversity, openness, transparency, accountability, competition, and individual rights.
+The Repco software package will provide a solution for the preservation and exploration of information and media in a way that prioritizes diversity, openness, transparency, accountability, competition, and individual rights.
 This platform will enable the creation of Public Open Spaces where public debates and opinion-forming can take place in a democratic and inclusive manner.

-The REPCO codebase is designed to be flexible, easily accessible, and secure, providing a solid foundation for developers to create custom applications and promote public discourse.
-By using the latest in blockchain and peer-to-peer technology, REPCO will ensure the transparency, accountability, and authenticity of the content and data stored on the platform.
+The Repco codebase is designed to be flexible, easily accessible, and secure, providing a solid foundation for developers to create custom applications and promote public discourse.
+By using the latest in blockchain and peer-to-peer technology, Repco will ensure the transparency, accountability, and authenticity of the content and data stored on the platform.

 ## 1.2 Overview